-Homelessness is often caused by a tenancy ending, a relationship breaking down, or friends or family asking you to leave.
+Homelessness is often caused by a tenancy ending, a relationship breakdown, or family or friends asking you to leave.

 If you're homeless or at risk of homelessness, your local council may have a duty to help you.
 Legally, you're considered at risk of homelessness if it's likely you'll be made homeless within 56 days.

-You just need to know your postcode
+You just need your postcode to get started.

 If you meet the requirements the council will help you for around 56 days.
 It's important to bear in mind that the help you get will depend on your circumstances and needs, but may include: